by Justin Handley

 When you are doing this cleanup, you are going to need to make sure you don’t wreck any existing processes.

 You will also need to make sure that all external systems that push tags are using your new tags.
-So, if you use Gravity Forms to Infusionsoft, Leadpages, or any other third party system that puts contacts into Infusionsoft, go check the tags being applied and make sure they are your new ones.
+So, if you use Gravity Forms to Infusionsoft by Keap, Leadpages, or any other third party system that puts contacts into Infusionsoft, go check the tags being applied and make sure they are your new ones.